akwan84/fitness-tracker/README.md

 Having gotten into weight training a few years ago, I started to understand the importance of tracking progress.
 Using the notes app on my phone was inconvenient and disorganized, and most fitness trackers I have tried were either too complicated, too simple, or too expensive.
 Realizing that all the features of a fitness tracker I would want to use could be built into a full-stack application led me to start this project.

 ## Installation and Set Up
+### Node and NPM
+Make sure you have a fairly new version of `node` installed on your computer.
+I built this project with `18.7.0`, so this and newer versions should be okay.
+Installation instructions can be found [here](https://nodejs.org/en/download/package-manager).

 ### MongoDB Atlas Setup
 1. Head to [mongodb.com](http://mongodb.com) and create an account
 2. Create a new project and set up user access permissions if needed